Learn more about the many fruits of Toronto's Urban Orchard

-Pick entire bunch by hand, then strip berries off to remove stems.
-Focus on the berries that are purplish-blue to purplish-red, and leave any white and pink berries on the tree.
+Picking tips: Focus on the berries that are purplish-blue to purplish-red, and leave any white and pink berries on the tree.
+Pick the entire bunch by hand, then strip the berries off the bunch to remove the stems.

-Serviceberries will continue to ripen off the tree.
-If the berries are fully ripe, refrigerate right away.
-If the berries aren’t yet ripe, leave them at room temperature or place in a paper bag to ripen.
+Storage tips: Serviceberries will continue to ripen off the tree.
+If the berries are fully ripe, make sure to refrigerate them right away.
+If the berries aren’t yet ripe, leave them at room temperature or place them in a paper bag to ripen.
 Keep an eye on the berries as they can go from unripe to rotten quickly!